ebuchman/blog/content/posts/bitcoin.md

 they often end up with excess energy that no one can use, energy with nowhere to go - it's just wasted.
 This is true especially for solar and wind, which can only produce when the sun or the wind are present, but it's also true more broadly.
-Bitcoin mining may help stabilize the grid by harbouring this excess, otherwise wasted energy.
+Utility companies may be able to use Bitcoin mining to help stabilize the grid by harbouring this excess, otherwise wasted energy.
-Many suggest it might actually [*improve the viability*][square-renewable-mining] of renewable energy projects themselves by functioning as a sort of quasi ["battery"][bitcoin-battery] that can store excess electrical energy as financial value, and thus make profitable an otherwise costly mismatch between supply and demand.
+Many suggest Bitcoin mining might actually [*improve the viability*][square-renewable-mining] of renewable energy projects themselves by functioning as a sort of quasi ["battery"][bitcoin-battery] that can store excess electrical energy as financial value, and thus make profitable an otherwise costly mismatch between supply and demand.